Saisid123/Saisid123/README.md

 - 👋 Hi, I’m @Saisid123
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning Python and machine language
+- 🌱 I’m pursuing Master's in Computer Science at Northwest Missouri State University
 - 💞️ I’m looking to collaborate on AI models
 - 📫 How to reach me saikumarsiddagoni154@gmail.com